Discovering Anti-Inflammatory Herbs

 Hippocrates, the father of modern medicine, said that food is medicine.
 Herbs are a form of food that is packed with healing nutrition.
 Until the past few centuries, the following herbs, and others like them, were the only medicines available.

 A Word of Warning

 This article is not intended as medical advice.
 Always speak to a medical professional before using these or any herbal medical treatments.
-However, adding small amounts these herbs to food and drink for added flavor or nutritional value may have provide the added benefit of reducing pain and inflammation.
+However, adding small amounts of these herbs to food and drink for added flavor or nutritional value may provide the added benefit of reducing pain and inflammation.

-Aloe Vera is commonly known for its ability to sooth burns and heal wounds, but did you know that aloe vera is also an effective anti-inflammatory agent?
+Aloe Vera is commonly known for its ability to soothe burns and heal wounds, but did you know that aloe vera is also an effective anti-inflammatory agent?
 It reduces pain and inflammation faster than silver sulfadiazine (commonly known as silvadine).
 Aloe vera gets its anti-inflammatory properties from a chemical compound called anthraquinones.

 Aloe Vera is a succulent and can be easily grown as a houseplant.
 It is a perennial as long as not left outside and allowed exposure to freezing weather.

 Licorice also delivers anti-inflammatory effects on the body.
 Cyclooxygenase and lipooxygenase are the main enzymes that initiate inflammation and licorice stops those chemicals from activating.
 Licorice also initiates the body’s anti-inflammatory response.
 This is why several medications use licorice particularly black licorice as one of their ingredients.

 Licorice can be grown from seed, bought at a nursery, and planted in the greenhouse or directly into the garden.
 Licorice is grown from roots and grows into a shrub.